Sedgwick County making sure voters who can’t make it to the polls can still vote

-“Ther runner can come from anywhere in Sedgwick County and pick this up,” says Deputy Election Commissioner Melissa Schnieders.
+“Their runner can come from anywhere in Sedgwick County and pick this up,” says Sedgwick County Deputy Election Commissioner Melissa Schnieders.

 It’s a packet with a ballot and an affidavit, effectively a permission slip, to allow you to send someone from where you are and back to pick up a ballot that will be specially prepared for you.